It was the moment I decided enough was enough.

 The 1970’s have come and gone.
 The early 2000’s changed the way people communicate FOR GOOD.
 I can’t even begin to explain how many hours I have wasted on worthless, awkward cold sales calls.

-Aside from selling tickets, I also had other responsibilities such as youth hockey rink visits, school visits with principals and teachers, and managing interns.
+Aside from selling tickets, I also had other responsibilities such as youth sports site visits, school visits with principals and teachers, and managing interns.

 “There’s no way I have time to make that many calls per day,” I reacted, explaining my typical day to this otherwise clueless man.